smurthys/smurthys.github.io/engagement.md

 campus without anxiety or perspiration.
 And, with respect, no "cheapest car for hire" or beat up vehicles please.
 Definitely no 2-wheelers.

+The host needs to arrange safe, clean, and reasonably comfortable lodging if the visit is longer than eight hours, involves consecutive days, or if the situation makes a same-day return to my homebase unsafe or impractical in some way.

 I will bring my own computer and phone, but will need Internet connection for both devices.
 If I make a presentation (say a guest lecture), I will also need an external HDMI or USB-C monitor, optionally an external USB keyboard and mouse, and a clean whiteboard for impromptu use.
 I assume the